maestrodev/maestro-plugin-rake-tasks/README.md

 Maestro::Plugin::RakeTasks::PackageTask.new
 ```

-Invoke with a call to *rake package*
+Invoke like so:

+    $ rake package

 Example overriding some values: